tjoskar/ng-lazyload-image/README.md

 Sometimes you want to get more controll over when the we should check if the image is in viewport. `customObservable` let's you create your own observable.

+This will change the functionality of *when* we chek if the image is in the viewport.
+It does not change the functionality of *how* to detect if an image is in the viewport or not.
+Meaning: if you are using IntersectionObserver (default), it is important that the obserer that you pass to `customObservable` will emit objects that looks like: `{ isIntersecting: boolean }`.
+You can change this behavior by implementing your own `isVisible` (see [hooks](#hooks) below for more information).

+If you are using the ScrollHooks-preset, you can just pass `customObservable` and the reset will be handle automatically.

 ```ts
 import { merge, fromEvent } from 'rxjs'